 Why isn't my firm ranked?

 If your firm did not rank, it could be for a number of reasons.
 1.)
 You may not have been one of the top-performing firms in that technology center.
 2.)
 Your firm may have been excluded because you didn’t have 100+ filings in the particular technology center during this time period.
 Keep in mind, this analysis only considers published applications and excludes design and foreign priority.
 Credit is given to the firm at disposition as listed on the final application.
 Or, 3.)
-This particular research was conducted in November 2020-January 2021, and represents the Top Patent Firms based on data available at that time.
+This particular research was conducted between December 2022-February 2023, and represents the Top Patent Firms based on data available at that time.
 These lists went through extensive review and quality assurance before publishing.
-Keep in mind, however, Juristat is constantly "reprocessing" to pull in new data.
+Keep in mind, however, Juristat is constantly reprocessing to pull in new data.
 This gives our clients access to the most robust patent database on the market.
 It also means that specific metrics tend to change slightly over time as more information is added into the dataset.
-Juristat is constantly acquiring data from multiple sources, including Global Dossier (the USPTO's international portal), PEDS (their metadata API), the weekly Publication and Issuance Gazetteers, the Assignments data feed, and more.
+Juristat is constantly acquiring data from multiple sources, including Patent Center, Global Dossier, PEDS, the weekly Publication and Issuance Gazetteers, the Assignments data feed, and more.

 Can I see my rank?
 Can I see the data behind these rankings?

-While we can’t share the raw data or ranking for every firm, this data was all compiled using Juristat analytics tools.
+While we can’t share the raw data or rank for every firm, this data was all compiled using Juristat Analytics.
 Our powerful search and filtering capabilities, along with the ability to quickly export large datasets, makes in-depth analysis like this possible.
 Additionally, our side-by-side intelligence reports make it easy to compare metrics from firms, companies, centers, art units, classes, and more.
 If you'd like to see how our reporting works, set up a call with us.